JackMaguire/FancySlideShow/README.md

 #### Conceptual Node ####

 The Conceptual Graph has one Conceptual Node for every slide.

+At any point, a Conceptual Node can be "hard" or "soft".
+Hard Conceptual Nodes pause the engine when they are reached, while soft nodes are not stopped at for longer than a single frame.

 Every Conceptual Node has:

 |  Type  | Description |